Kayseri: Economy

-The Kayseri Free Zone established in 1998 now has more than 43 companies with an investment of 140 million dollars.
+Kayseri Free Zone established in 1998 now has more than 43 companies with an investment of 140 million dollars.
 The Zone's main business activities include production, trading, warehouse management, mounting and demounting, assembly-disassembly, merchandising, maintenance and repair, engineering workshops, office and workplace rental, packing-repacking, banking and insurance, leasing, labelling and exhibition facilities.
 Kayseri FTZ is one of the cheapest land free zones in the world.

-Some social scientists traced this economic success to a modernist Islamic outlook referred to as "Islamic Calvinism" which they said had taken root in Kayseri.
+A group of social scientists have examined the economic development of Kayseri, through the framework of a modernist Islamic outlook often referred to as “Islamic Calvinism.”
+The term draws on Max Weber’s 1905 essay The Protestant Ethic and the Spirit of Capitalism, which argued that the “this-worldly asceticism” of Calvinist ethics contributed to the emergence of modern capitalism.
+In a similar conceptual approach, scholars studying Kayseri have suggested that certain religious and cultural practices in the city encourage values such as disciplined work habits, thrift, and entrepreneurship, which they associate with local economic growth.

+An op-ed in The Irish Times reported that luxury consumption appears relatively restrained and that financial resources are often directed toward long-term investment rather than visible expenditure.
+The piece described Kayseri’s more affluent areas as comparatively modest by European standards and noted that reinvestment in the local community is common.
+Philanthropy constitutes another important component of local civic life.
+The city is known for privately funded schools, clinics, sports facilities, and community centers, which observers associate with longstanding traditions of charitable giving in Islamic practice and with broader patterns of community-based development.

 Transport

 The city is served by Erkilet International Airport (ASR) which is a short distance from the centre of Kayseri.
 It offers several flights a day to Istanbul.

 Kayseri is connected to the rest of country by rail services.
 There are four trains a day to Ankara.
 To the east there are two train routes, one to Kars and the other to Tatvan at the western end of Lake Van.

 As the city is located in central Turkey, road transportation is very efficient.
 It takes approximately three hours to reach Ankara, the same to the Mediterranean coast and 45 minutes to Cappadocia.
-A notable ski resort in winter and accessible for trekking in summer, Mt Erciyes is only 30 minutes' drive from the city centre.
+A notable ski resort in winter and accessible for trekking in summer, Mt Erciyes is 30 minutes from the city centre.